lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-02-14-Contradiction.md

 which is built into most formalisms: the reasoning would be circular.
 I think the informal version of the proof is pretty convincing, but we can look for other evidence.
-(And yes, evidence is what we should be looking for when trying to justify a principle too fundamental to be proved.)
+(And yes, **evidence** is what we should be looking for when trying to justify a principle too fundamental to be proved.)
 In many specific contexts, a contradicting fact leads to an explosion by calculation.

 ### The explosion in arithmetic

-As we saw in the argument attributed to Russell, 1=0 in arithmetic setting allows you to derive other identities by adding or multiplying the two sides by a constant.
+As we saw in the argument attributed to Russell, 1=0 in an arithmetic setting allows other identities to be derived by adding or multiplying the two sides by a constant.
 It's trivial to obtain $m=n$ for all pairs of numbers.
 Conversely, the assumption $m=n$ can be transformed by subtraction and division into 1=0.
 On the other hand, it is possible postulate something like 5=0